Rykoko/baby_steps/README.md

 # baby_steps

-# First six projects completed solo in Python
+# First steps into coding programs on my own with as limited outside help as possible

-# Plan to move to more intermediate projects
+# All the empty projects are on my list to do before I move onto more difficult projects

-# Moving onto SQL and Django projects too
+# Planning on starting a repository for Django projects and GUI projects too